build method¶

 }

-your data lives on the component. children are pure functions of that data.
+your data lives on the component, and children are pure functions of that data.

 hotload just works¶